International Development Law Organization: Assembly of Parties

 Member Party states form the Assembly of Parties, IDLO's highest decision-making body.
 Kuwait currently sits as President of the Assembly of parties while the US has won the vice-president post.
 The role of the Assembly is to determine the IDLO's policies and oversee the work of the Director-General.

 Director-General

-Jan Beagle is the current Director-General.
-She was elected by Member Parties on 13 November 2019 and took up her position formally on 1 January 2020 for a term of four years.
+Jan Beagle is the current Director-General of IDLO.
+She was first elected by Member Parties on 13 November 2019 and formally assumed office on 1 January 2020 for a four-year term.
+On 13 November 2023, she was re-elected for a second four-year term beginning in January 2024.

 International Advisory Council

 IDLO's International Advisory Council is composed of: